Afudu/P4_OpenClassroom/README.md

     - Create, start and resume tournaments.

-    - Save and reload tournament statements at any time.
+    - Save and load tournament statements at any time.

     - Perform player pairings using the Swiss tournament system.

     - Display reports on players, and all tournament's rounds and matches played.

-# Code Structure and Database
+# Code Structure
-The application is entirely in Python and follows the Model-View-Controller (MVC) design pattern.
+The application follows the Model-View-Controller (MVC) design pattern.

+# Database
-For storing and reloading the data, it uses TinyDb, a document oriented database.
+For storing and loading the data, the application uses TinyDb, a document oriented database.

-# Basic flow
+# Basic tournament flow
 1. Create a new tournament.
 2. Add eight players.
 3. The application generates the pairings automatically.